traebracy/traebracy/README.md

 I'm learning how to build projects that are clear, useful, & easier to understand over time.
 I care about strong fundamentals, readable code, & software that can help people solve real problems

+my favorite programming language is Java; it's very explicit 👾

+programming is when I feel most alive, and I love connecting things that I learn through life to technology, w/ math being an example

+I also love building computers and am highly connected in my faith, I enjoy philosophy, and have an interest in exploring behavioral intervention strategies for neurodivergent children

+I have so many interests I couldn't name them all, but those are a few 🙌

 ## now

 - strengthening data structures, algorithms, & programming fundamentals